bc-anaisabel/meta_analysis_climate_restor/README.md

 Figure 5.
 Scatterplot for recovery of diversity (1A) and abundance (1B) over CMI normal values (1961-1990) (2A) and CMI trends (2B).

  The lack of association between CMI trends and restoration success can have two different explanations.
-First it can be that CMI trends do not explain the variation in recovery of diversity and abundance and so it is general dryness and extreme events (later on explained in detail) that participate in shaping the recovery trajectories.
+First it can be that CMI trends do not explain the variation in recovery of diversity and abundance and so it is general dryness as a baseline condition and extreme events that participate in shaping the recovery trajectories.
 If that is the case still more data are needed to confirm this explanation.
 The second option is that during the years of the restoration CMI does not reflect significant change because for most of these studies the restoration occurred in the late 80s and early 90s and perhaps climate trends were not that different to the historical normal period just yet.
 If this is the case then by including more data coming from studies where restoration occurred more recently, that is likely greater changes in climate trends, I should find a greater response from recovery to CMI trends.

  When observing CMI anomalies the association was stronger, drought events were strongly associated with less recovery (Figure 6).